Illicit tobacco prosecution success

 A Newtown man has been given a 12-month community order after he was prosecuted by Powys County Council for selling illicit tobacco on social media that contained high levels of cadmium.

 Matthew Rawsthorne of 207, Swallow Drive, Newtown, was prosecuted by the council's Trading Standards Service as part of Operation Date, an ongoing operation to combat the supply of illegal tobacco in the county.

-Rawsthorne pleaded guilty to two offences under the Trade Marks Act 1994 and four offences under the Tobacco related Product Regulations 2016 - two for not proving the adequate health warns and two for the wording not being in English as required by the regulations.
+Rawsthorne pleaded guilty to two offences under the Trade Marks Act 1994.
+He also pleaded guilty to four offences under the Tobacco related Product Regulations 2016, two for not proving enough health warnings and two for the wording not being in English as required by the regulations.